deutsche-nationalbibliothek/mockils/README.md

-# ARAS py Mock
+# MockILS

 This is just meant for development and testing, not for production.

-This is a fastapi implementation of parts of the aras API to mock an aras server to test aras-py.
+A fastapi implementation to mock parts of the aras API to test aras-py and to perform some item queries in context of the webarchive.